10 Questions with ... Michael Bower

 1) What do you do to maintain a positive mental attitude and stay motivated?

-A lot of little things that, when totaled, don't give me the opportunity to feel de-motivated.
-Family, first and foremost.
-Additionally, my producer/partner from my sports show in Hartford and I have been doing podcasts -- on and off -- for the past six years.
-So we are taking the equity we had from two years in Hartford and are producing a podcast two times a week for our listeners.
+A lot of little things that when totaled, don't give me the time or opportunity to feel un-motivated.
+An eight-month old daughter ... first and foremost.
+Additionally, I have been building a voiceover business out of the home doing audiobooks (three in total now) for Audible.com, commercial work for Justin Case over at Benztown and I am desperately trying to get an ISDN line put in my home with Frontier (they just took over for AT&T in CT) to give me some wiggle room on radio fill-in work for the rest of the year.
+Also, my producer/partner from my sports show in Hartford and I have been doing The Bower Show podcast twice a week for our listeners.
 It's doing very well and we are lucky enough to have established great relationships with some of our regular guests who have offered to join us on the podcasts as well.

 3) Do you plan on sticking with radio?

-Wow, I'm not sure at this point.
-I mean, radio is IN me.
-It always has been and always will be a part of my life.
-At present, I am more than a little disheartened with pursuing a job -- for the better part of 15 years -- that may not actually exist.
-I'm also saddened by the way things are being run in the business nowadays.
+Radio?
+Huh ...
+I don't know about radio.
+I'll stick with some form of spoken word entertainment, for sure.
+But I'm not sure that radio and its current yardstick to measure ratings is where I would choose to be.
+I'm also frustrated by the way things are being run in the business nowadays.
 So I am exploring other opportunities that will let me keep my feet based in entertaining, personality-based radio, but will also let me be my own boss.
-I feel like if I could find the "golden ticket" to help podcasts generate revenue, I'd feel pretty satisfied.
+I feel like if I could find the "golden ticket" to help podcasts or online radio generate revenue, I'd feel pretty satisfied.
 Until then, I keep pursuing my dream of Talk radio domination.

 4) What is the next job you'd like to obtain?